RobKnowles248/Caragh-Creates-Website/README.md

 ### Features Left to Implement

-- I would like to add features to the gallery page that enable the user to see which bags are in stock and out of stock and what their prices are.
+- I would like to add a feature to the gallery page that enable the user to see which bags are in stock and out of stock.

 ## Technologies Used